-We've all got our hobbies—pastimes that we dedicate some of our spare hours to because we find them fun or fulfilling.
+We've all got our hobbies—pastimes we dedicate some of our spare time to because we find them fun or fulfilling.

-But some of these hobbies, if we’re willing to take them seriously, can be turned into a stream of income.
-Depending on how you direct your talents and interests, you can get anything from free stuff to extra spending money to a full-fledged business or platform for marketing your own or others’ products—all by doing something you might've done anyway.
+While we don't typically get into hobbies to make money, some of them can become a side hustle or thriving business that generates a stream of income.
+Depending on how you direct your talents and interests, you can get anything from free stuff, to extra spending money, to a full income from your online business—all by doing something you might've done anyway.

-Here's a list of 8 common hobbies that you can potentially make money from, whether it's through freelancing, becoming an affiliate, building an audience, or simply starting a business.
+We've compiled a list of 12 common lucrative hobbies that make money, whether it's freelancing, becoming an affiliate, building an audience, or starting a business.

 - Illustration and design